marmarek/qubes-qvm-screenshot-tool/README.md

 Need example?
 All screenshots on this tutorial done by this tool :)

 # Changelog

-0.2 beta - Now the tool support editing images at dom0.
+0.3 beta - fixed some minor issues with user folders on different languages 0.2 beta - Now the tool support editing images at dom0.
 You can aanotane any text to screenshot, crop image, composite, draw the lines and use filters!
 Read how to do that below.

 ![screenshot png](https://i.imgur.com/UmDHZ8j.png)